 - Buy certified organic food.
-Genetic modification is prohibited in organic farming. - 2 Avoid processed food with corn, canola and soy ingredients. - 3 Buy cane sugar or organic sugar to avoid sugar from GM sugar beets. - 4 Choose products with the "Non GMO Project Verified" seal.
+Genetic modification is prohibited in organic farming. - Avoid processed food with corn, canola and soy ingredients. - 3 Buy cane sugar or organic sugar to avoid sugar from GM sugar beets. - 4 Choose products with the "Non GMO Project Verified" seal.

-- 5 Avoid farmed salmon to avoid GM Atlantic salmon. - Support farmers who reject GM crops: buy food directly from farmers who do not plant GM corn, canola or soy or use GM grains for meat, dairy or egg production.
+Support farmers who reject GM crops: buy food directly from farmers who do not plant GM corn, canola or soy or use GM grains for meat, dairy or egg production.